fb0801/angular-webshop/README.md

 # angular-webshop
-webshop built using angular, nodejs, typescript, stripe
+webshop built using angular, nodejs, typescript, stripe and docker

 ## Issues:

 ## Changes made:

+- Built the project within a docker container